brycewray/hugo-site/content/posts/2021/05/trying-mark-text-for-website-content.md

 - I already use the cross-platform and (mostly) FOSS Visual Studio Code for code editing and source control, although I also own non-FOSS tools for each and use them when I so choose.
 - While I've chosen [Affinity](https://affinity.serif.com)'s non-FOSS macOS-based apps for creating and editing graphics files, there are plenty of reasonably suitable FOSS/cross-platform substitutes, notably [GIMP](https://gimp.org) for bitmap graphics and [Inkscape](https://inkscape.org) for vector graphics.
 I don't *prefer* them, but I've used them plenty of times in the past and could again if necessary.

 Back to the writing: about the only FOSS/cross-platform option I've ever seen that sounded even halfway palatable to me was Mark Text.
-I've tried it on occasion, but only briefly---and never to try to write anything for this site.
+I've tried it on occasion, but only briefly --- and never to try to write anything for this site.

 .&nbsp;.&nbsp;. until now, that is.